ashotmsryan/boot2root/writeup2.en.md

 **BACKDOOR**

-A "backdoor" in the context of computing refers to a hidden method for bypassing normal authentication or security controls, it allow unauthorized access to systems, applications, or networks, often without being detected
+A "backdoor" in the context of computing refers to a hidden method for bypassing normal authentication or security controls, it allows unauthorized access to systems, applications, or networks, often without being detected

 Do not be scared, everything is done for educational purposes)